SQream/sqream_docs/operational_guides/hdfs_partitioned_foreign_tables.rst

 Overview
 ========

-Scailium now supports native partition awareness for HDFS foreign tables[cite: 40].
-When a query includes a filter or join predicate on a partition key, Scailium inspects the HDFS directory structure and reads only the relevant partitions — no full scans, no unnecessary data transfer[cite: 41].
+Scailium now supports native partition awareness for HDFS foreign tables.
+When a query includes a filter or join predicate on a partition key, Scailium inspects the HDFS directory structure and reads only the relevant partitions — no full scans, no unnecessary data transfer.

 New SQL Syntax
 ==============

-Use the new ``PARTITIONED BY`` clause to declare the partition keys and their SQL data types[cite: 42].
-The key order must match the physical directory nesting order on HDFS[cite: 42].
+Use the new ``PARTITIONED BY`` clause to declare the partition keys and their SQL data types.
+The key order must match the physical directory nesting order on HDFS.

 .. code-block:: postgres